woutervddn/cockpit/README.md

 Some modifications where made in order for the deployment to work as expected:

 * Change to the Dockerfile to include the repository
+* Add docker-config.php from [cockpit-docker](https://github.com/COCOPi/cockpit-docker)
-* Change in the bootstrap script to use the default MONGO_URL instead of the COCKPIT_DATABASE_SERVER and COCKPIT_DATABASE_NAME
+* Change in the docker-config.php script to use the default `MONGO_URL` instead of the COCKPIT_DATABASE_SERVER and `COCKPIT_DATABASE_NAME`
+* Change the Dockerfile to use docker-config.php as the config script

 ### Requirements